JeffSteinbok/hass-dreo/README.md

 - DR-HTF007S
 - DR-HTF008S

-The integration will not load if the fan is of another model.
-If you have a different model that you can try, let me know in the Issues and I'll add it.
-Please make sure to include:
+If you have a different model that you can try, please see instructions [below](#addingfans).
-* Model - in the format above
-* Number of speeds the fan supports (not including "off")
-* Does the fan support oscilating?
-* What preset modes are supported?
-* Is temperature supported?

 ## Installation
 _I plan to add HACS support in the near future, but for now, this is manually installed._